John Adams: Failed peace commission and XYZ affair

 Sentiments changed with the XYZ Affair.
 The peace commission that Adams appointed consisted of John Marshall, Charles Cotesworth Pinckney and Elbridge Gerry.
 Jefferson met four times with Joseph Letombe, the French consul in Philadelphia.
 Letombe wrote to Paris stating that Jefferson had told him that it was in France's best interest to treat the American ministers civilly but "then drag out the negotiations at length" to arrive at most favorable solution.
 According to Letombe, Jefferson called Adams "vain, suspicious, and stubborn."
 When the envoys arrived in October, they were kept waiting for several days, and then granted only a 15-minute meeting with French Foreign Minister Talleyrand.
-The diplomats were then met by three of Talleyrand's agents.
-The French emissaries (later code-named, X, Y, and Z) refused to conduct negotiations unless the United States paid enormous bribes, one to Talleyrand personally, and another to the Republic of France.
+The diplomats were then met by three of Talleyrand's agents (later code-named, X, Y, and Z), who refused to conduct negotiations unless the United States paid enormous bribes to France and to Talleyrand personally.
 Supposedly this was to make up for offenses given to France by Adams in his speech.
 The Americans refused to negotiate on such terms.
 Marshall and Pinckney returned home, while Gerry remained.

-News of the disastrous peace mission arrived in the form of a memorandum from Marshall on March 4, 1798.
+News of the disastrous peace mission arrived in a memorandum from Marshall on March 4, 1798.
 Adams, not wanting to incite violent impulses among the populace, announced that the mission had failed without providing details.
 He also sent a message to Congress asking for a renewal of the nation's defenses.
 The Republicans frustrated the President's defense measures.
 Suspecting that he might be hiding material favorable to France, Republicans in the House, with the support of Federalists who had heard rumors of what was contained in the messages, voted overwhelmingly to demand that Adams release the papers.
 Once they were released, the Republicans, according to Abigail, were "struck dumb."
-Benjamin Franklin Bache, editor of the Philadelphia Aurora, blamed Adams's aggression as the cause of the disaster.
-Among the general public, the effects were very different.
-The affair substantially weakened popular American support of France.
+Benjamin Franklin Bache, editor of the Philadelphia Aurora, blamed Adams's aggression for the disaster.
+Among the general public however, the affair substantially weakened popular American support of France.
 Adams reached the height of his popularity as many in the country called for full-scale war against the French.